JetBrains/intellij-sdk-docs/topics/ui/controls/progress_bar.md

 For a single progress bar, use a button to cancel or pause the process instead of an icon:
 ![](13 in_dialog.png){width=706}

-Place the progress bar in a modal dialog if the IDE cannot function properly until  the process is completed.
+> Place the progress bar in a modal dialog if the IDE cannot function properly until  the process is completed.
+>
+{style="note"}

 For several processes in a group, add a common header and use icons for process controls:
 ![](16 process_control.png){width=706}